The Appeal to Definition Fallacy: When People Misuse the Dictionary

 Alex: this restaurant is freezing.

-Bob: the dictionary says that ‘freezing’ means “being at the temperature at which water turns into ice or below it”, and it’s clearly not that cold here.
+Bob: ‘freezing’ means ‘being at or below the temperature where water turns to ice’, and it’s not that cold here

 Here, Bob is using the appeal to definition when he claims that Alex’s statement is wrong, by using a dictionary definition of the term “freezing”, that doesn’t reflect the meaning of the term that Alex meant to convey (which is along the lines of “very cold”).
 This also represents an example of cherry-picking, since most dictionaries (such as the Merriam-Webster Dictionary and the Cambridge Dictionary) also contain the meaning of the term that Alex meant to convey for the term “freezing”, often as its main definition.